crystalchavez99/Angular---The-Complete-Guide-2023-Edition-/Basics/Data Binding.md

 * We using Property Binding as it makes it easier to interact with DOM to change things in runtime which that is in place binding
 * There are binding HTML elements

-## String Interpolation vs Data Binding
+## String Interpolation vs Property Binding
 * In the case to output current value of allow new server then string interpolation would be the use
 * Now we can easily use property binding instead of string inter by simply binding the property to the element such as innerText to equal variable
   * Ex: `<p [innerText]="allowNewServer"></p>`